Goldington Academy: History

 Plans made by Bedford Borough Council to implement a two-tier education system in the Borough were withdrawn for most Bedford Borough schools following a decision by the coalition government in 2010 to cancel the Building Schools for the Future Project (BSF) and withdraw associated funding.
 Most of the closure notices that had been served on Bedford Borough middle schools were revoked in February 2011, including that for Goldington Middle School.

-To protect the school from closure in the future the Governing Body, following consultation with stakeholders, took the decision to apply to the Secretary of State for Education to convert to an academy.
+To protect the school from closure in the future the Governing Body, following consultation with stakeholders, decided to apply to the Secretary of State for Education to convert to an academy.
 This application was accepted and the school became Goldington Academy on 1 April 2011.
 The opening celebration assembly was attended by local MP, Richard Fuller.

 As of September 2017, the school began the transformation from a middle school to a secondary school.